 In the second year, you will learn a variety of physical geography skills and concepts.
 Modules include Spatial Analysis and Geographic Information Systems, and you will develop valuable research project skills in preparation for your final year of study.
 Optional choices could include a field trip to Spain, where you will study environmental problems in Mediterranean environments, and modules that address individual topics in hydrology, soil science, and glaciology.
 You will also take part in a ‘work-based learning’ module designed to provide guidance and support as you apply for nationally advertised placements and help you gain the most from your placement year.

 You will spend your third year on placement before returning to Lancaster where you will continue in your chosen specialities.
-The placement offers you the opportunity to work as a full-time employee of the organisation whilst still receiving both academic and pastoral support from the University.
-Should you not be successful in securing a placement, you will automatically be transferred to the third year of the same degree scheme, without the placement year, in this case BSc Hons Physical Geography.
+The placement offers you the opportunity to work as a full-time employee of the organisation whilst still receiving both academic and pastoral support.
+The University will use all reasonable effort to support you to find a suitable placement for your studies.
+While a placement role may not be available in a field or organisation that is directly related to your academic studies or career aspirations, all placement roles offer valuable experience of working at a graduate level and gaining a range of professional skills.

 In the final year you will undertake a dissertation project, guided by your academic supervisor which offers a chance to perform original geographical research on a topic of your choice.
 While completing the dissertation, you will use the key research, analytical and academic writing skills you have learnt throughout your degree.
 In addition, you will be offered further optional module choices possibly including exciting fieldwork opportunities in Croatia and Iceland.